nourabyte/oop-learn/02-nheritance/01-concept-of-inheritance/step.md

-# Step 01:Concept Of Inheritance
+# Step 01: Concept Of Inheritance
 Creating new classes based on **existing ones**.
 A class that `inherits` from another `class` can reuse the **methods and fields of that class**

 ## Concept